talwrii/symbolboard-mac/readme.md

 - Clone this repository
 - Install python requirements with `pip3 install -r requirements.txt`
 - Run `python3 compile.py --install-replace spec.yaml` to install the keyboard layout (this will overwrite the karabiner configuration)
-- Alternatively merge the output of `python3 compule.py spec.yaml` into your karabiner file
+- Alternatively merge the output of `python3 compule.py spec.yaml` into your karabiner file.
+(Default output is in output.json)